domino54/title-packs/Documentation/Pursuit.md

 In Pursuit thing called hitbox doesn't really exist.
 The catch is realized if Cop is **3 meters** close to a Thief.
 With this we can imagine that player hitbox is 3m sphere with center at car middle.

 #### Teams management
 Pursuit uses two script settings: `UseClans` and `UseForcedClans`.
 These options are disabled when Podium sequence is going on due a "no cars" bug.
 Players are forced to Red team at beginning and every catch is switch to Blue, that requires player to be despawned to make it work.
+If there is less than 2 players mode waits and one player can explore the map.

 #### Display delay
 As you probably know TrackMania has a little visual delay.
 I managed to reduce it to minimum with changing two script variables (`UiRounds` and `UiLaps`) to `True`.
 With this, the lag almost doesn't exists.
 Anyway keep in mind that not everything you see as catch can be received by the server.

+#### Finish and map dimensions
+Map dimensions used by auto-respawn fit perfectly to the map construction aera.
+If someone passes all checkpoints and drives throuh finish he is respawned.
+I can't avoid it any way.
+Instead, you can put multilap start on the map, which disables the ability to finish a track.

 #### HMD support
 Interface of the whole mode supports virtual reality devices.
 It does mean, that elements that normally are outside of the screen are cut at the borders, what allows HMDs to have them hidden from UI.
 Noticeable bug is minimap but I can't fix this, only hiding map may solve the problem (TODO).

+#### Idea for the OffZone
+Like in ShootMania, there is ability to do an "OffZone".
+Since finish respawns you, we can so a small trick.
+To do this, your map MUST have exactly one start (not multilap) and no checkpoints.
+Then we can do half-tanspaent non-collideable finish in full block size, we can place in other blocks and snap to the editor grid in places players shouldn't reach.